carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 > Programming Languages (Java, Kotlin)
 **Q:** Which language do you prefer, Java or Kotlin?
 **A:** I’m comfortable with both, but Kotlin is my favorite for backend development — it’s concise, expressive, and reduces boilerplate code.
 Still, I appreciate Java’s stability and ecosystem.
 I switch between them easily depending on the project.

->
+versoes de kotlin que ja trabalhei?

+versoes de spring que ja trabalhei?

 ---
 #### [TAG TESTING] Understanding Testing in Backend Development
-> When we talk about testing, we can actually be referring to several different types of tests within backend development.
+When we talk about testing, we can actually be referring to several different types of tests within backend development.

->
-> We might be talking about unit tests, where we test individual components or functions in isolation.
+We might be talking about unit tests, where we test individual components or functions in isolation.
 These tests make sure that each small part of the system works as expected.
-> In Java, for example, we often use frameworks like JUnit and Mockito to create and execute unit tests.
+In Java, for example, we often use frameworks like JUnit and Mockito to create and execute unit tests.
 JUnit provides the structure for writing the tests, while Mockito helps us mock dependencies, simulating external behavior without needing to connect to real services or databases.

->
-> We can also be referring to integration tests.
+We can also be referring to integration tests.
 Unlike unit tests, these validate how different parts of the system work together — for example, how a service interacts with a database, or how two microservices communicate through an API.
 Integration testing ensures that the system behaves correctly as a whole.

->
-> Another important type is stress testing (or load testing).
+Another important type is stress testing (or load testing).
 These tests check how the system behaves under heavy load — for instance, when thousands of users try to access the same resource at the same time.
 Stress tests are essential to verify scalability, performance, and resilience, ensuring the system can handle real-world traffic without failures.

->
-> We can also talk about mocked tests or simulated tests, often implemented with tools like WireMock.
+We can also talk about mocked tests or simulated tests, often implemented with tools like WireMock.
 This approach is useful when we want to test interactions with external systems or APIs that are not available or are expensive to call in real time.
 WireMock lets us create fake endpoints that return predefined responses, allowing consistent and repeatable testing scenarios.

->
-> In summary, testing in backend development is not just about checking if the code works — it’s about ensuring reliability, maintainability, and confidence in the software.
+In summary, testing in backend development is not just about checking if the code works — it’s about ensuring reliability, maintainability, and confidence in the software.
-> A good testing strategy usually combines multiple levels of testing — unit, integration, system, and performance — to cover the system from the smallest function to the most complex real-world scenario.
+A good testing strategy usually combines multiple levels of testing — unit, integration, system, and performance — to cover the system from the smallest function to the most complex real-world scenario.
 ---
 >
 #### [TAG CI/CD] jenkis etc